s5546/QAST-Bench/README.md

 technically speaking you could probably do everything this program does yourself just by running things with the same commands that I do and then doing the formula lol

+Created under the MVC framework.
+I learned that under Java and have absolutely no C++ experience prior to this project so like, haha that might be an awful idea **but it's what im doing you cannot stop me**

 # testing modules:
 * CPU
 * GPU